Rantoul man admits to soliciting a child for her company

-Alexander Pascual-Pedro, 21, whose last known address was in the 1300 block of Queens Way, pleaded guilty to solicitation of a minor before Judge Randy Rosenbaum on Thursday.
+Alexander Pascual-Pedro, 21, whose last known address was in the 1300 block of Queens Way, pleaded guilty Thursday to solicitation of a minor before Judge Randy Rosenbaum.

 He admitted that around Nov.
 29, 2021, he contacted a 14-year-old girl through social media to get her to meet up with him, which she did at a location in Rantoul.